Under the Mighty Hand of God (1 Peter 5:6-8)

 What does it look like to humble yourself?

 Why can we know that it’s safe to humble ourselves under God’s mighty hand?

 How do we humble ourselves under leaders in the church who we feel are making wrong decisions?

 Share a time when the enemy tempted you to be prideful.
 How did that turn out for you and those around you?

 What do you think you need to do to be ready for the attacks of the enemy?
-Use other scripture passages as well as this one.
+(Consider other Scripture passages as well as this one.)

 Ron Rudd is a member of Truth78's board of directors.
 Currently the family discipleship and men's ministry pastor at the Metropolitan Bible Church in Ottawa, Ontario, he previously served for over 17 years as the Children's Ministry Pastor.
 Ron and his wife Ann have been married since 1978 and God has blessed them with 10 children (six biological and four adopted) as well as eight grandchildren.
 He loves to see parents understanding their high and holy calling to raise a godly generation.